yashpatel5400/stats604-project4/notebooks/report.md

     fetch_wunderground_pd(station, predict_date=datetime.date.today(), future_days=0, past_days=wunderground_days)
 ```

 Using this fetches a list of the *hourly* measurements, i.e. temperature, wind speed, wind direction, etc...
-However, the final task was specificallly interested in measuring attributes at the daily time scale, meaning such granular measurements would not be useful.
+However, the final task was specifically interested in measuring attributes at the daily time scale, meaning such granular measurements would not be useful.
 Unlike the hourly contents itself, the Wunderground site does *not* retrieve its daily summaries from an endpoint: after all, doing so would be redundant given that the latter can be directly computed from the former.
 Therefore, the Wunderground site both dynamically fetches the hourly content and then computes the daily summaries that are shown.
 We, therefore, had to replicate this ourselves to get the min, max, and average temperatures for training.

-This naively could be done simply by aggregating the contents to each unique day in the dataset and taking the min, max, and average across such datapoints.
+This naively could be done simply by aggregating the contents of each unique day in the dataset and taking the min, max, and average across such data points.
 However, naively doing so produces incorrect answers, since the data are *returned in a single time zone* while the summative values are *computed based on the time zone of the station*, i.e. Alaska's min, max, and average will be taken in the Alaska/Anchroage time zone.
 Similar to the hourly data, the timezone could be queried using a separate endpoint, as follows:

 ```python